Getting Started with A Film Reviewing Career

 - Keep and maintain a relevant Top Ten list.

 - Use images or video (after all film is visual) at least three per review.

 - Make it as easy as possible for your audience to find what they need.

 - Remember that not everyone will agree with you… so don’t get upset by others criticizing your opinions.

-- Additionally: you can offer outlook for weekend’s new releases and box office results (or a link).
+- Additionally: you can offer an outlook for weekend’s new releases, movie news, and box office results (or a link).